Technical blogging is a great way to share your expertise while building a potentially valuable…

 The site is also a focal point for activism about online freedom, like opposition to the DMCA.

 This site is best known for its predictions of US presidential elections based on opinion polls, but Nate Silver’s true love is statistics.
-The site covers topics like sports and medicine through a probablistic lens, which makes for always-fascinating reading.
+The site covers topics like sports and medicine through a probabilistic lens, which makes for always-fascinating reading.

 While xkcd is best known as a geeky webcomic, creator Randall Munroe also maintains a blog, which he calls a “blag.”
 It hasn’t been updated for a while, but Munroe’s “What If?” series was extremely popular.
 The What If? blog takes Munroe’s humourous approach of the comic’s trademark “romance, sarcasm, math, and language” style and applied them to hypothetical science questions, with hilarious results.
 The blog was popular enough to be published in book form.